dagu-org/dagu/docs/source/email.rst

       to: "foo@bar.com"
       prefix: "[Info]"

-If you want to use the same settings for all DAGs, set them to the `base configuration`_.
+If you want to use the same settings for all DAGs, set them to the :ref:`base configuration`.